Battcack History, Family Crest & Coats of Arms

 Another 40 words (3 lines of text) are included under the topic Early Battcack Notables in all our PDF Extended History products and printed products wherever possible.

-Migration of the Battcack family to the New World and Oceana
+Migration of the Battcack family

 Thousands of English families in this era began to emigrate the New World in search of land and freedom from religious and political persecution.
 Although the passage was expensive and the ships were dark, crowded, and unsafe, those who made the voyage safely were rewarded with opportunities unavailable to them in their homeland.
 Research into passenger and immigration lists has revealed some of the very first Battcacks to arrive in North America: James Babcock, who arrived in Plymouth, MA in 1623; William Badcocke, who came to St. Christopher in 1633; David Babcock, who arrived in Massachusetts in 1640.